nicholasd-uci/javaScript103/README.md

 ```

     - In this section we went over creating a function within an Object
-    - Then being able to call that function
+    - Then being able to call that function using "this. notation"
     - Listed dogs age
     - Listed dogs breed
     - Listed dogs puppies - in a separate Array